cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/cloud-maxihost.md

 ## Support for older versions of Ubuntu

-Maxihost doesn't natively support Ubuntu 14.04 - only versions 18.04 and 20.04 are deployable through Cloud 66.
+Only versions 18.04 and 20.04 are deployable through Cloud 66.